skills-mcp/skills-mcp/docs/spec.md

 ### Example: Loading a PDF Processing Skill

-Here's how an agent loads and uses a PDF processing skill:
+Here's how an agent loads and uses a PDF processing skill, showing how the context window evolves:

+**Initial state**: Context contains the agent's system prompt and the user's message.

+1. **User request**: "Extract the text from this PDF and fill out the form"
-1. **Startup**: System prompt includes: `PDF Processing - Extract text and tables from PDF files, fill forms, merge documents`
+2. **Agent discovers skills**: Calls `list_skills` → receives metadata for all skills including: `PDF Processing - Extract text and tables from PDF files, fill forms, merge documents`
-2. **User request**: "Extract the text from this PDF and summarize it"
-3. **Agent invokes**: `bash: read pdf-skill/SKILL.md` → Instructions loaded into context
-4. **Agent determines**: Form filling is not needed, so FORMS.md is not read
+3. **Agent triggers skill**: Calls `get_skill` with id `pdf-processing` → receives SKILL.md content and absolute path
+4. **Context updated**: SKILL.md instructions now loaded into context window
+5. **Agent reads reference**: Skill mentions `references/FORMS.md` for form filling → agent reads `/path/to/pdf-processing/references/FORMS.md` using its file-reading tool
+6. **Context updated**: FORMS.md content now loaded into context window
+7. **Agent executes script**: Skill includes `scripts/fill_form.py` → agent runs it using bash **without loading the script into context**
-5. **Agent executes**: Uses instructions from SKILL.md to complete the task
+8. **Agent completes task**: Uses the loaded instructions to finish the user's request

 This dynamic loading ensures only relevant skill content occupies the context window.
+The form extraction script never enters the context—it simply executes and returns results.

+### Skills MCP vs Native Claude Skills

+While this MCP implementation follows Anthropic's Skills pattern, there are important differences due to the nature of MCP:

+**Native Claude Skills** (as described in Anthropic's blog post):

+- Metadata pre-loaded at startup into system prompt
+- Skills are always "aware" to the agent without any tool calls
+- Tight integration with Claude's native capabilities

+**Skills MCP** (this implementation):

+- Metadata discovered via `list_skills` tool call
+- Agents query skills on-demand rather than having them pre-loaded
+- Works with any MCP-compatible agent, not just Claude

+**Key implication**: MCP agents need to proactively call `list_skills` to discover available skills, whereas native Claude has this information from the start.
+However, both implementations maintain the core progressive disclosure principle: lightweight metadata enables discovery, full content loads only when needed, and bundled resources load progressively as required.

+**Advantage of MCP approach**: Because skills aren't pre-loaded, agents with limited context windows can still access many skills without penalty.
+They only "pay" for what they actually use during a conversation.

 ---